MicrohexHQ/tiny-p2p/README.md

 tiny-p2p
 ========

-A small Peer-to-Peer network protocol for tinyos
+a small Peer-to-Peer network protocol for tinyos